daylinmorgan/viv/README.md

 viv cache remove $(viv list -q)
 ```

-To remove `viv` all together you can use the included `purge` command:
+To remove `viv` altogether you can use the included `purge` command:

 ```sh
 python3 <(curl -fsSL viv.dayl.in/viv.py) manage purge